Hypoglycemia

 • Check your blood sugar with your meter, if you are able, after you have obtained emergency medical help, glucagon and/or have eaten.

-*Glucagon Emegency Kits are a prescription drug from your doctor - training is required to use the kit properly.
+*Glucagon Emergency Kits are a prescription drug from your doctor - training is required to use the kit properly.
 The glucagon should help your liver release sugar and thereby raise the blood sugar level.
 This may be administered by intramuscular injection, subcutaneous injection or nasal spray.